kalemeyer/km2-image-studio/README.md

 4. **Next time you want to open it**, just double-click the same file again.
 No extra setup is needed unless you download a fresh copy of the project.

+### Update to the newest version later on

+If you already have the folder on your computer and just want the latest changes from GitHub, pick whichever option feels easier:

+* **Fastest for beginners:** delete your old `km2-image-studio` folder and repeat step 2 above to download the ZIP again.
+Once unzipped, use the new folder the same way as before.
+* **If you use Git:** open a terminal in the project folder and run `git pull`.
+That command grabs only the files that changed.

+After you refresh the files (either method), double-click `start_km2studio.py` again.
+Python will reuse the packages it already installed unless something new was added, so the update process stays quick.

 ### Prefer the manual commands?

 If you like seeing each step yourself, you can still use the original process: